Teri Meri Love Story

 Teri Meri Love Story (or TMLS for short) is a 2016 Pakistani romantic-comedy, action film directed by Jawad Bashir.
-It is also written by Jawad Bashir and co-written by Ahmed Abdul Rehman.
-It was co-produced and distributed by Summit Entertainment, Hum Films.
+It is co-written by Jawad Bashir and Ahmed Abdul Rehman and co-produced and distributed by Summit Entertainment, and Hum Films.
 The film has Mohib Mirza, Ushna Shah, Omar Shahzad, Uzma Khan, Mohsin Abbas Haider and Salman Shahid in lead roles.

 Plot

 The film's plot resolves around Esha (Ushna Shah), a beautiful, stylish TV host who is on an adventurous shooting assignment accompanied by her shooting crew and friends, the goofy and mischievous Sherry (Mohsin Abbas), Uzma Khan and Danish (Ahmad Abdul Rehman).
 Esha wants to marry her true love Ramis (Omer Shahzad) but her father (Salman Shahid) is adamant that she marries her childhood family friend Nael (Mohib Mirza).
 TMLS follows the trio's adventurous and hilarious journey to finding true love.